aztechdev/dev-notes/nodejs-dev-notes.md

 different language.
 There are some additional stats:

 - Runs the [V8 JavaScript engine](https://v8.dev/) (Google Chrome), outside of the browser.
+  - JavaScript is internally compiled by V8 with [just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) to speed up the execution.
 - Node is run in a single process, without creating a new thread for every request.
 - Provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking the thread.
 This allows Node.js to handle thousands of